jbistis/SailWatchPro-Public/iOS-DEVICE-QUICK-START-GUIDE.md

 ## Getting Started

 **Latest Version**
-It is strongly recommended that all iOS devices (iPhone & Watch) run the **latest version** of the app since some data is shared between users.
+It is strongly recommended that all iOS devices (iPhone & Watch) run the latest version of the app, as some data is shared between users.

-### First Launch Setup
+### First Launch
+The first launch will take a few moments as the app has install the ECMWF libraries.
+This is just on the first launch.

 **Start Expedition Marine Network**
    - Download the App
    - Start the App on your iPhone or iPad
-   - On the iPad navigate to Settings and enter the following:
+   - On the iPad, navigate to Settings and enter the following:

 **Connection Information**